Skip to content

 Instead, in the doorway stood his Compliance and Ethics Officer with an annoying look of sympathy in his blue eyes.

-As different from his old friends as Guinevere was from the girls he had casually dated back then.
+As different from his old friends as Guinevere was from the girls he had casually dated.

 Arthur ran a hand through his blond hair.
 It was longer than he usually wore it.
+Damn.
 He should schedule a trim before the board presentation on Latin American operations.
-“Just what we need for our logistics plan.
+“I only know what’s needed for our logistics plan.
 Why?
 Is there a compliance issue?”
+Please, no, I don’t need more headaches right now.

 “We found a few invoices for consulting services but no contracts to support the payments,” Galahad said.